 - The size and strength of the muscle being injected

 - Your sensitivity to the medication

 - The amount of Dysport injected into the muscle

 The first two factors vary between individuals, so you may require more or less medication than another person to produce the same results.
 The effects of Dysport injections normally last for three to six months.

-    Like any other muscle that is not exercised, muscles treated with Dysport become weaker over time.
+Like any other muscle that you do not exercise, muscles treated with Dysport become weaker over time.
 If you follow a good maintenance program, your next injections will occur when the relaxation begins to wear off but just before the muscles can form wrinkles again.
 At this time, there are still residual effects from the earlier injections.
 Weaker muscles with residual effects from earlier treatments often require less medication than the original injections to produce the same results.

 Things you should know

-    Side effects are generally limited to the injection site and may include slight swelling or bruising.
+Side effects generally affect only the injection site, and may include slight swelling or bruising.
 Bruising is more likely if you take blood thinning substances including vitamin E, aspirin, NSAIDs (e.g., Naproxen, Advil, Aleve, Motrin or Naprosyn), or prescription medications such as Coumadin.
 Headaches lasting several hours may occur.
-In rare instances, adjacent muscles may be weakened for several weeks after an injection.
+In rare instances, adjacent muscles may feel weak for several weeks after an injection.
 Dysport treatments are contraindicated if you have muscle diseases such as Lou Gehrig’s, Eaton-Lamber syndrome, myasthenia gravis or you are taking medications that interfere with neuromuscular transmissions (e.g., polymysins, quinidine, anticholinesterases, magnesium sulfate).

-    Makeup may be applied after the treatment, but you should avoid pressing or rubbing the area for several hours.
+You may use makeup after the treatment, but you should avoid pressing or rubbing the area for several hours.